 - Recovery begins, usually lasting six to 12 months, though for some people it could take as long as three years

-- About 80 percent can walk independently six months after diagnosis
+- About 80% can walk independently six months after diagnosis

-- About 60 percent fully recover motor strength one year after diagnosis
+- About 60% fully recover motor strength one year after diagnosis

-- About 5 to 10 percent have very delayed and incomplete recovery
+- About 5% to 10% have very delayed and incomplete recovery

 Coping and support

 A diagnosis of Guillain-Barre syndrome can be emotionally difficult.
 Although most people eventually recover fully, the condition is generally painful and requires hospitalization and months of rehabilitation.
 You must adjust to limited mobility and fatigue.

 To manage the stress of recovery from Guillain-Barre syndrome, consider these suggestions:

 - Maintain a strong support system of friends and family

 - Contact a support group, for yourself or for family members

 - Discuss your feelings and concerns with a counselor